mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### SDK configuration

-Configure pod priority by adding the priority class parameter in your Jupyter notebook. <br>
+Configure pod priority by adding the priority class parameter. <br>
 For example:

 ```